2021 Wheelchair Rugby League World Cup: Group A

 All six matches in group A were played at Copper Box Arena in London.

 Group B

 All six matches in group B were played at English Institute of Sport in Sheffield.

 Knockout stage

 Semi-finals

 Both semi-finals were played at English Institute of Sport in Sheffield.

 Final

 The final was played at Manchester Central Convention Complex in Manchester, the day before the men's and women's finals.

+Team of the Tournament

+Between the Semi-finals and final the RLWC2021 organisers announced the Wheelchair Team of the Tournament: